Frequently Asked Questions

 How can I play on an ECJVC team?

 Every player earns their spot on a team through a tryout process.
-ECJVC typically holds tryouts for the upcoming season in the October or November of the preceding year.
-Keep an eye on our events calendar for an updated tryout schedule.
-Please have your completed registration form and registration fee ready at your specific tryout time.
+ECJVC typically holds tryouts for the upcoming season in August for High School athletes and October for Middle School.
+Keep an eye on our website for an updated tryout schedule.
+Please have your completed registration and fee paid online before your specific tryout time.
+Registration opens July 1st and September 1st respectively.

 Can someone who has never been on a volleyball team tryout?

 Yes.
-In fact, many of the younger age group players have never played competitive volleyball before.
+In fact, some of our younger age group players have never played competitive volleyball before.
 Everyone must start somewhere, and we pride ourselves in the ability to help a player develop their volleyball skills.
+We encourage athletes to participate in our clinics, rec leagues, and private lessons.
 Some of the things looked at in evaluating players are aggressiveness, athleticism, quickness, positive attitude, and determination.
 We are confident that through guidance, training, and lots of practice we can develop promising athletes into great volleyball players.

 Tryout Dates and Times

-Tryouts are held at Next Level Training Center in Greenville, NC.
-Players should be dressed to play, and bring a competed registration form and the registration fee.
-This fee is non-refundable as is used to cover the cost of preparing the gym for the tryouts and administrative costs.
-Please keep a close watch on our events calendar for an updated tryout schedule.
+Tryouts are held at Martin Gym 2 in Greenville, NC.
+Players should be dressed to play, and have registered and paid their tryout fee online.
+This fee is non-refundable as it is used to cover the cost of preparing the gym for the tryouts and administrative costs.
+Please keep a close watch on our website for an updated tryout schedule.

 How are teams selected?

 The ECJVC coaches conduct all tryouts.
-Our coaches will run drills and evaluate each girl’s skills and potential.
+Our coaches will run drills and evaluate each athlete’s skills and potential.
 The tryout process consists of both drills and game play.
-After all of the tryouts are completed, the coaches will select the players who will make-up each individual team.
-Upon the discretion of the coach, a younger player is may be "moved-up" to an older age group if it is determined that said player can be competitive and successful at the higher level of play.
+Keep in mind, the coaches can select players who will make-up individual teams after the first round of tryouts.

 Am I guaranteed to make a team if I try out?